The Bird with the Crystal Plumage: Plot

-Sam Dalmas is an American writer vacationing in Rome with his English model girlfriend, Julia.
-Suffering from writer's block, Sam is on the verge of returning to America but witnesses the attack of a woman in an art gallery by a mysterious black-gloved assailant dressed in a raincoat.
+Sam Dalmas is an American writer vacationing in Rome with his English model girlfriend, Julia, while trying to overcome his writer's block.
+They are preparing to return to the United States in two days.

-Attempting to reach her, Sam is trapped between two mechanically-operated glass doors and can only watch as the villain makes his escape.
-The woman, Monica Ranieri (the wife of the gallery's owner Alberto Ranieri), survives the attack and the local police confiscate Sam's passport to stop him from leaving the country.
-The assailant is believed to be a serial killer who is killing young women across the city, and Sam is an important witness.
+While walking home one evening, Sam witnesses a woman being attacked in an art gallery by a male figure wearing a black raincoat and black leather gloves.
+Attempting to intervene, Sam becomes trapped between the gallery's mechanically operated sliding glass doors while the assailant escapes.
+The woman, Monica Ranieri—the wife of the gallery's owner, Alberto Ranieri—survives the attack and the local police confiscate Sam's passport to prevent him from leaving the country.
+The assailant is believed to be a serial killer who has so far murdered three young women across the city, and Sam is an important witness.

-Sam is haunted by what he saw that night, feeling sure that some vital clue is evading him, and he decides to help Inspector Morosini in his investigation.
-He interviews the pimp of a murdered prostitute and visits a shop where one of the victims worked.
-There, Sam finds that the last thing she sold on the day of her death was a painting of a stark landscape featuring a man in a raincoat assaulting a young woman.
-He visits the artist but finds only another dead end.
-As he makes his way back to his apartment, a black-gloved figure attacks Julia, but Sam arrives home just in time to save her, and the assailant escapes.
+Sam is haunted by what he saw that night, convinced that some vital clue is evading him, and he resolves to help Inspector Morosini in his investigation.
+He visits an antique shop where the first victim worked, discovering that the last item she sold on the day of her death was an eerie painting of a man in a raincoat stabbing a young woman amidst a snowy landscape.
+When the killer phones Sam at his apartment, threatening to kill Julia unless he drops his investigation, he records the call.